MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/-static-driver-verifier-commands--msbuild-.md

 Run a **/clean** command for a library when the library files are outdated, such as when the library code changes.

+A **/clean** command does not remove the Sdv-map.h file, if the approved flag is set to true in the Sdv-map.h file (Approved=true).
+SDV can then use this file for future verifications.

 <span id="_______________"></span> **/?**
 Displays usage for SDV commands.
 Commands that use this parameter do not have to be run in a build environment window.